 If you’re feeling stressed about all the candy and parties, let’s talk about how to stay chill about food during the Halloween sugar rush.

-1. Choose fun healthy snacks leading up to Halloween
+1. Choose fun, colorful snacks leading up to Halloween

 It’s still a great time to enjoy the holiday and have lots of fun though!
-Here are some easy ideas for super fun, cute snacks that are healthy on top of it!
+Here are some easy ideas for super fun, cute, Halloween-themed snacks!

 Black & Orange Berry & Cheese Stick: Alternate a blackberry with a cheese square on a long toothpick